United States Regiments & Batteries > New YorkInfantry

 The regiment is honored on a monument to the Irish Brigade on the Fredericksburg waterfront at the City Dock.
 From the monument:

 While posted here in the early morning of Dec.
 13, 1862, the men of the Irish Brigade placed sprigs of boxwood in their caps in honor of their Irish heritage.
-Later in the day, they took part in the futile assaults against confederate positions on Marye’s Heights.
+Later in the day, they took part in the futile assaults against Confederate positions on Marye’s Heights.
 After the battle, the Union dead closest to the Confederate positions wore sprigs of boxwood in their caps.

 December-April At Falmouth